bolu-atx/boludev.github.io/_posts/2020-06-26-heap-memory.md

 }
 ```

-This is pretty simple since we need the size of the buffer to deallocate, but we can make this more complex by storing the pointer and size into some map to be looked-up later.
+This is pretty simple since we need the size of the buffer to de-allocate, but we can make this more complex by storing the pointer and size into some map to be looked-up later.

 Another optimization that might be good to do is to overload the default `new` and `free` methods in C++, an example/tutorial is [available here](https://www.geeksforgeeks.org/overloading-new-delete-operator-c/).